Abir-Shaikh/Finance-Backend/README.md

 - JPA entity modeling with proper annotations
 - RESTful API design with correct HTTP methods and status codes
 - Dashboard-level data aggregation using Java streams

+---

+## Future Improvements

+### Security
+- Replace HTTP Basic Auth with JWT (JSON Web Tokens) for stateless, production-grade authentication
+- Add BCrypt password hashing for secure credential storage
+- Implement token refresh and logout functionality
+- Add rate limiting to prevent brute force attacks on auth endpoints

+### Database
+- Switch from H2 in-memory to a persistent database like MySQL or PostgreSQL
+- Implement soft delete so records are deactivated rather than permanently removed
+- Add database migrations using Flyway or Liquibase for version-controlled schema changes

+### API
+- Add pagination and sorting to all list endpoints to handle large datasets efficiently
+- Add date range filtering to the records filter endpoint
+- Expand dashboard endpoints to include weekly and monthly trend reports
+- Add search functionality to find records by keyword in notes or category

+### User Management
+- Restrict self-registration — only admins should be able to assign roles above VIEWER
+- Add email verification on registration
+- Implement account lockout after multiple failed login attempts

+### Code Quality
+- Add unit tests for service layer using JUnit and Mockito
+- Add integration tests for controller layer using MockMvc
+- Add API documentation using Swagger / OpenAPI 3

+### DevOps
+- Containerize the application using Docker
+- Add a CI/CD pipeline using GitHub Actions
+- Deploy to a cloud platform such as AWS, Railway, or Render